materialsinnovation/pymks/INSTALLATION.md

     '/home/wd15/anaconda/lib/python2.7/site-packages/numpy/__init__.pyc'

 and check that you are actually using Anaconda's Python.
-Once Anaconda is installed, install the following,
+Once Anaconda is installed, install the following.

     $ conda install pyfftw
     $ conda install ez_setup